EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 model.1 <- lm(log.ht ~ temp, data=traits)
 ```
 This first model delineates the influence of temperature on plant height.
-Before we can go on to add more parameters, we should check if the assumptions of a linear regression have been met in this simple model:
+Before we can go on to add more parameters, we should check if the assumptions of a linear regression have been met in this simple model.
+This can be done using the `resid()` and the `plot()` function.

 ```
 #### Check if assumptions are met